F1 2020 Classic Cars: Next game needs full historic seasons

 From championship winning McLaren’s to iconic cars of the 1950s.
 What will we get this year?

-Codemasters have been making F1 games for a while now, and it’s safe to say that F1 2019 was their best yet.
+Codemasters have been making F1 games for a while now, and they have been improving over the years, with F1 2019 their best yet.

 The addition of classic cars in F1 2013 was an exciting, if undervalued, part of the game.
 They disappeared before returning in 2017.

 The list of cars from F1’s past that players can enjoy has been growing ever since.

 From the iconic Ferrari F2004 and McLaren MP4/4 down to the 1972 Lotus 72D, you can jump into cars from basically any era and experience a different way of racing.
 Older cars lack downforce and power, making them different beasts to drive compared to the modern machines.

 With F1 2020 on the horizon, what classic cars can we expect to feature?
 And will we get that full grid of cars that we have always wanted?

 Codemasters certainly have their hands full with F1 2020 as three new tracks are coming onto the calendar this year.
 However, the 2020 cars will be much the same as last year’s, which hopefully leaves them open to add some new classic cars to the game.

 Every classic car that was in F1 2019 is likely to make a return, and that means a lot of cars to enjoy.

 - 2010 Ferrari F10